-The consolidated financial statements of the Group have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
+The interim consolidated financial statements of the Group have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
 PFRS are adopted by the Financial Reporting Standards Council (FRSC) from the pronouncements issued by the International Accounting Standards Board and approved by the Philippine Board of Accountancy.

-The consolidated financial statements have been prepared using the measurement bases specified by PFRS for each type of asset, liability, income and expense.
+The interim consolidated financial statements have been prepared using the measurement bases specified by PFRS for each type of asset, liability, income and expense.
 The measurement bases are more fully described in the accounting policies that follow.

-(b) Presentation of Consolidated Financial Statements
+(b) Presentation of Interim Consolidated Financial Statements

-The consolidated financial statements are presented in accordance with Philippine Accounting Standard (PAS) 1, Presentation of Financial Statements.
-The Group presents consolidated statement of comprehensive income separate from the consolidated statement of profit or loss.
+The interim consolidated financial statements are presented in accordance with Philippine Accounting Standard (PAS) 1, Presentation of Financial Statements.
+The Group presents interim consolidated statement of comprehensive income separate from the interim consolidated statement of profit or loss.

-The Group presents a third consolidated statement of financial position as at the beginning of the preceding period when it applies an accounting policy retrospectively, or makes a retrospective restatement or reclassification of items that has a material effect on the information in the statement of financial position at the beginning of the preceding period.
-The related notes to the third consolidated statement of financial position are not required to be disclosed.
-The Group presented only one comparative period as none of these situations are applicable [see Note 2.1(c)].
+The Group presents a third interim consolidated statement of financial position as at the beginning of the preceding period when it applies an accounting policy retrospectively, or makes a retrospective restatement or reclassification of items that has a material effect on the information in the statement of financial position at the beginning of the preceding period.
+The related notes to the third interim consolidated statement of financial position are not required to be disclosed.